bus710/pi-gadget-mode/README.md

 ```

 - Change the password
-- Set the host name to be something you like
+- Set the host name
 - Enable sshd

 <br/>